yannvr/yield-pilot/docs/milestones/milestone-1.md

 ## Overview

-Milestone 1 focused on establishing the foundational forecasting and simulation capabilities of EigenPilot.
+Milestone 1 focused on establishing the foundational forecasting and simulation capabilities of YieldPilot.
 The goal was to create a robust CLI tool capable of evaluating basic DeFi strategies (initially focusing on ETH liquid staking and restaking potential) using real-time on-chain data for yield and gas, while clearly indicating data reliability.

 ## Key Features & Improvements